 The main structure used in GeoPandas is a GeoDataFrame, which is similar to a pandas DataFrame.
 A GeoDataFrame has one special column called geometry, which must be a GeoSeries.
 This GeoSeries column is used when a spatial method, like distance(), is used on the GeoDataFrame.
+Therefore all attributes and methods used for GeoSeries can also be used on GeoDataFrame objects.

 A GeoDataFrame can be made from a pandas DataFrame.
 At least one of the columns in the DataFrame should contain geometric information.
 This column containing geometric information can be converted to a GeoSeries using the apply() method.
 At this point, the Pandas DataFrame can be cast as a GeoDataFrame.
-Assign which column will be the geometry using either the geometry keyword in the constructor or the set\geometry() method afterwards.
+Assign which column will be the geometry using either the geometry keyword in the constructor or the set_geometry() method afterwards.